-2. The Contracting Parties undertake to prevent and punish by administrative and penal measures the illegal export of narcotic drugs and psychotropic substances, including cannabis, as well as the sale, supply and handing over of such products and sub-
+2. The Contracting Parties undertake to prevent and punish by administrative and penal measures the illegal export of narcotic drugs and psychotropic substances, including cannabis, as well as the sale, supply and handing over of such products and substances, without prejudice to the relevant provisions of Articles 74, 75 and 76.
+9 liable to adequate punishment particularly by imprisonment or other penalties of deprivation of liberty.

-8- OJ 1999 L 176, pp. 1 and 17 respectively.
+8 - OJ 1999 L 176, pp. 1 and 17 respectively.